-[40 CFR 60.758(d)(2)] - 6.2.9 In order to be authorized to exclude any nonproductive area of the landfill from being part of a required 40 CFR 60 Subpart WWW GCCS, the Permittee shall keep, and have accessible, documentation of the calculations demonstrating that the total of all excluded areas contributes less than 1 percent of the total NMOC emissions from the landfill.
-[40 CFR 60.759(a)(3)(ii) and (iii), 40 CFR 70.6(a)(3)(i), and 391-3-1-.02(6)(b)1] - 6.2.10 The Permittee shall implement a dust suppression plan that was previously approved by the Division, to assure that the provisions of Conditions 3.4.1 and 3.4.2 are met.
+[40 CFR 61.154(g) and (h)] - 6.2.19 If the Permittee has employed leachate recirculation or added liquids based on a Research, Development, and Demonstration permit with the last 10 years, the Permittee shall submit a report to the Division.
+The report shall include the information specified in 40 CFR 60.767(k).
+The Permittee shall also keep the records specified in 40 CFR 60.768(j).
+[40 CFR 60.767(k) and 40 CFR 60.768(j)] - 6.2.20 The Permittee shall implement a Dust Suppression Plan developed to assure that the provisions of Condition 3.4.3 and 3.4.4 are met.
 Records sufficient to show that the plan is being followed must be maintained.
 In particular, any deviations from the plan, or failure to follow plan procedures, shall be noted.
+When such actions taken by the Permittee are consistent with the procedures specified in the plan, the Permittee must keep records for that event, which demonstrate that the procedures specified in the plan were followed.
 The records may take the form of a checklist.